-EC § 49510-49520: 49564-49564.5, 49557.5 - Pupil Nutrition: Free or reduced-priced meals are available for pupils in receipt of public assistance.
+EC § 49510-49520; 49564-49564.5, 49557.5 - Pupil Nutrition: Free or reduced-priced meals are available for pupils in receipt of public assistance.
 The federal National School Lunch Program and the federal School Breakfast Program ensure that pupils whose parents or guardians have unpaid school meal fees are not shamed, treated differently, or served a meal different from the pupil's choice because of the fact that the pupil's parent or guardian has unpaid meal fees.
 Meal program details are provided at the pupil's school site.
 All parents and guardians receive a letter with the application form upon enrollment.
 To apply for free or reduced-price meals, households must fill out the application and return it to the school.
-Holtville Unified School District provides free breakfast and lunch to all attending students each and every day of school.
+HUSD provides breakfast and lunch to all students free of charge pursuant to a universal meal program every day of school.